MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Configure the list of enhance security trusted domains.
 This means that enhance security mode will not be enforced when loading the sites in trusted domains.

-For more information about this policy see [https://go.microsoft.com/fwlink/?linkid=2183321](https://go.microsoft.com/fwlink/?linkid=2183321).

   #### Supported features: